Statistical Monitoring of the Covariance Matrix in Multivariate Processes: A Literature Review: Introduction

-This review mainly focuses on Phase II control charts designed for multivariate normal processes with independent subgroups of observations, but the related topics such as diagnostic procedures, Phase I analysis methods, robust control charts, high dimensional problems and etc are also going to be discussed.
-The remainder of this paper is as follows.
-Section 2 concerns with definitions, notations, and problem setup and describes the classification approach that we adopt for grouping relevant publications.
-Section 3 discusses the methods available in the literature for monitoring covariance matrix when the sample size is greater than or equal to the number of process variables, while Section 4 presents the relevant works on monitoring covariance matrix when sample size is less than the number of variables.
-Section 5 reviews the control charts for simultaneous monitoring of mean vector and covariance matrix.
-In Section 6, other developments related to covariance monitoring such as Phase I analysis and interpretation of an out-of-control signal are given.
-Section 7 provides recommendations for future research in covariance monitoring.
-Finally, concluding remarks are presented in Section 8.
+This review mainly focuses on Phase II control charts designed for multivariate normal processes with independent subgroups of observations, but also considers related topics, such as diagnostic procedures, robust control charts, and Phase I analysis methods.
+The remainder of this paper is organized as follows.
+Section 2 deals with definitions, notation, and problem settings and describes the classification approach we adopt for grouping the relevant publications.
+Section 3 discusses the methods available in the literature for monitoring the covariance matrix when the sample size is greater than or equal to the number of process variables, while Section 4 presents the relevant work on monitoring the covariance matrix when sample size is less than the number of variables.
+Section 5 reviews the control charts for simultaneously monitoring the mean vector and covariance matrix.
+In Section 6, other developments related to covariance monitoring such as interpretation of an out-of-control (OC) signal, robust control charts, and Phase I analysis are given.
+Finally, concluding remarks and recommendations for future research are presented in Section 7.